 The Ford Focus RS was launched in 2002 as the ultimate performance version of the range.
-Since then, there have been 3 versions.
+Since then, there have been three versions.

-The first was a 3-door hatch with a hardcore body kit in bright blue.
+In its first form, it arrived as a three-door hatch with a hardcore body kit in bright blue.
 Mark II arrived in 2009 with a bigger engine and even more aggressive looks.
-It was also a 3-door and came in bright green, blue or white.
+It was also a three-door and came in bright green, blue or white.

-The third version in 2016 was a 5-door model with sporty looks.
+The third version in 2016 was a five-door model with sporty looks.
 Though of all, it has perhaps the least ‘Fast-and-Furious’ image.
 It also came with a wider colour choice.

 Whichever version you are looking at, expect big alloy wheels shod with low-profile tyres, a serious rear spoiler, sporty front end – and discreet RS badging.